 Versatility – How versatile do you need your lens to be?
 If you need a single lens to be able to take pictures of flowers, people and flat-lays, then a 105mm lens is probably not a good fit for you.
 A 50-60mm lens would probably be a better choice in that case.
 If versatility is not so important to you and you’re willing to switch lens once in awhile, then I would definitely go for a longer focal length lens!

 Size and Weight – Pay attention to how big and how heavy the lens is and consider whether you’ll be comfortable with it.
 Compare it to your other lenses to assess whether it will be manageable for you.
-My favorite 105mm lens is twice as big and heavy as my 50mm lens, but I consider it well worth the extra size and weight!
+My favorite 105mm lens is twice as big and more than twice as heavy as my 50mm lens, but I consider it well worth the extra size and weight!

 Lens Filter – Finally, make sure that you’re not sabotaging your fantastic lens by putting an inferior lens filter on it!
-I’ve learned the hard way that is a sure-fire way to degrade the quality of your images no matter how good the lens is.
+I learned the hard way that using a lower-quality lens filter is a sure-fire way to degrade the quality of your images no matter how good the lens is.
 I recommend either skipping a lens filter (especially when shooting indoors), or only using a high quality one.
-Two brands that I use and can recommend are B+W and Nikon.
+Two brands of filters that I use and can recommend are B+W and Nikon.

 I’ve started a YouTube channel!
 If you love nature, flowers and gardens as much as I do, make sure to give me a follow there! 😊🌸🌿

 Step inside a fairytale rose garden, so beautiful and magical, full of blooming roses in every pastel color.
 Enjoy 4k UltraHD close-ups of David Austin roses, climbing roses, rose pillars, rose walls, and a rose-covered gazebo taken with my Sony A1 camera! 🌸

 Thank you for stopping by my blog!
 I hope you found this post useful, and I hope you have a wonderful day!